Mythixz/Mythixz/README.md

 ### 💼 Freelance & Startup Projects

+** 🛒 E-commerce C2C Marketplace Platform** – Full Stack Developer
+*June 2025 – Present*
+Project Value: ~฿50,000
+- Designed and developed a robust C2C e-commerce marketplace using **React** and **Firebase**, featuring real-time chat, an advanced admin dashboard, and user-driven reporting/moderation.
+- Led full-stack development, database architecture, and implemented **CI/CD pipelines** for scalable and secure operations.
+- Achieved **SEO Rank #1** for branded keywords, boosting organic visibility and user acquisition.
+- Delivered the project on time and within budget, with ongoing improvements and feature expansion.

 **🔹 SolidiThai Co., Ltd. – WordPress Developer**
 *Mar 2025*
 - Designed and developed a 1-page official website based on client brief for a B2B FinTech & Security company